 Also referred to as tree knots, Burl wood is a type of wood that has grown in an abnormal way or shape, which produces a cool-looking pattern on the inside.
 This deformity is caused by stress or trauma.

-Because of the abnormal growth of the grain in the burl wood, it forms a twisted and interlocked pattern, this makes the burl wood extremely dense and resistant to splitting.
+Because of the abnormal growth of the grain in the burl wood, it forms a twisted and interlocked pattern, which makes the burl wood extremely dense and resistant to splitting.

 Burls mature over time, becoming increasingly vivid in hue and pattern.
 It might take 30-40 years for a burl to reach maturity and peak.